newlandsmc/host/SVMC-GAME-3/README.md

 GRANT ALL PRIVILEGES ON hardline_luckperms.* TO 'luckperms'@localhost;
 GRANT ALL PRIVILEGES ON premiumvanish.* TO 'premiumvanish'@localhost;
 GRANT ALL PRIVILEGES ON nickname.* TO 'nickname'@localhost;
+GRANT ALL PRIVILEGES ON semivanilla_nickname.* TO 'nickname'@localhost;
+GRANT ALL PRIVILEGES ON semivanilla_gpdata.* TO 'griefprevention'@localhost;
+GRANT ALL PRIVILEGES ON semivanilla_coreprotect.* TO 'coreprotect'@localhost;
+GRANT ALL PRIVILEGES ON semivanilla_luckperms.* TO 'luckperms'@localhost;
+GRANT ALL PRIVILEGES ON semivanilla_premiumvanish.* TO 'premiumvanish'@localhost;
 FLUSH PRIVILEGES;
 ```